AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 ]
 Using the unique intersection point we found above as a 'projection map' onto $S$ we get a diffeomorphism $F_t : D -> S times [lambda_0, lambda_1]$.
 Note that this diffeomorphism depends on $t$ because $X(t)$ depends on $t$.

-We can now start converting our hypersurface flow into a flow of functions, we will denote by $tilde(nabla)$ the induced connection onto $S$.
+We can now convert our hypersurface flow into a flow of functions.

 #proposition[
   A hypersurface $M$ contained in $D$ is star-shaped with respect to $X(t)$ if and only if it can be identified using $F_t$ with a graph of smooth function $f: S -> [lambda_0, lambda_1]$.